AustinLaw8/DailyRPG/README.md

 `/ping`: classic ping, just to see if the bot is alive

+`/remind <string> <time>`: pings you in X time about <reminder>. <time> format must be: Minutes Hours Days; larger time gaps can be dropped if not necessary (i.e. you can choose to not have Hours and Days if you want a reminder in 15 minutes; in that case, the command would look like `/remind string: do this time: 15`)

 ## TODO Roadmap

 - [x] Check to make sure user has a character when running task commands